 The fourth edition of his book- The political biography of Ahmad Qavam (Qavam-os-Saltana), one of the most pivotal and controversial figures in the twentieth-century political history of Iran, has been published in Winter 2016.

-The second edition of his latest book- Flight into Darkness, a political biography of Shapour Bakhtiar, the last Prime Minister under the Shah before the Iranian Revolution of 1979, was published in Germany, November 2016.
+The second edition of his book, Flight into Darkness: a political biography of Shapour Bakhtiar, the last Prime Minister under the Shah before the Iranian Revolution of 1979, was published in Germany, November 2016.
+The English translation of this book it is been published by the Ibex Publishers in the U.S.A in August 2019.

 Furthermore, he is currently working on a political biography of Khalil Maleki- The leader of an Iranian Social Democrat movement in the mid-50s and the 60s.